lcwell/lcwell.github.io/content/log/compressing-weights-with-randomness/index.md

 We simply use negative log likelihood (NLL).
-Note that this setup, i.e. NLL with the log softmax activation of output layer, is equivalent to normal softmax with cross-entropy loss, but is usually superior due to more favorable optimization behavior and better numerical stability.
+Note that this setup, i.e. NLL with the log softmax activation of output layer, is equivalent to normal softmax with cross-entropy loss, but is usually superior due to more favorable optimization bias and better numerical stability.

 **Optimization**: